mnentwig/STDFoo/README.md

 * `o.files.getFiles()` gets filenames
 * `o.files.getDutsPerFile()` DUT count per file
 * `o.files.getMaskByFileindex(fileindex)` returns a logical mask to operate on `o.DUTS. ...` data for the given file only.
+* `o.files.getFileindex()` returns filenumber for each dut (1, 2, ...).
+Note, this would be the memory bottleneck for very high e.g. 100M DUT count.
+Use _mask_ function in this case.
 * `o.getnDUTs()` Total count of tested parts (equals lenght of any `o.DUTs. ...` result)

 ### Octave examples